tier4/umber_dds/README.md

 Umber DDS implement logging using [log crate](https://docs.rs/log/latest/log/).
 You can log behavior of the Umber DDS using logger implementation compatible with the facade.

+Each log level is utilized as follows:

+User-Facing Logs: Recommended for most users to monitor system health and behavior.

++ error: Indicates critical issues that require immediate attention or code changes.

++ warn: Highlights potential problems or unexpected behaviors that may require investigation.

++ info: Tracks the high-level operational flow of the user's program.
+This primarily focuses on the DDS layer to confirm everything is running as intended.

+Developer-Facing Logs: Highly detailed logs intended for library contributors and debugging deep-seated issues.

++ debug: Provides insights into the internal state and logic transitions of the library.

++ trace: Offers the most granular details, specifically tracking RTPS layer events such as individual message reception, timer triggers, and low-level network activity.

 ## How to define exchanged data
 I'll explain using the following IDL as an example.
 ```